Exploring the City of St. Louis, Missouri

 Cielo offers al fresco dining (weather permitting) on the rooftop which gives you a great view of the lovely swimming pool, water fountain, and iconic Gateway Arch in the background.
-Cielo’s food was delicious though the service slow, but thorough.
+Cielo’s food was delicious though the service was slow but thorough.

 Our room at the Four Seasons was heavenly!
-I would bet that the view from the Four Seasons lobby bar area was the greatest view in all of St. Louis.
+I would bet that the view from the Four Seasons lobby bar area was the most spectacular view in all of St. Louis, Missouri.

-Some of the things I loved best about the Four Seasons were the plush, down duvet, iPod docking station, a huge Italian marble bathroom, and terry bathrobes.
+Some of the things I loved best about the Four Seasons were the plush, down duvet, iPod docking station, a large Italian marble bathroom, and terry bathrobes.

-The Four Seasons Hotel connects to the sprawling casino at Lumiere Place.
-It had hundreds of slot machines to pick from.
+The Four Seasons Hotel connects to the sprawling casino at Lumiere Place, which had hundreds of slot machines.
 Eddie and I were surprised that you had to be registered and show an identification to enter the gambling areas.